 Solo Electroneum mining is only suitable for users with high computing power.
 For Electroneum, this will mean those with dedicated graphics cards on their computers (GPUs).

-The advantages of being a solo miner are that you won’t need to pay any fees to the pool itself and there is no middleman.
+The advantage of being a solo miner is that you won’t need to pay any fees to the pool itself and there is no middleman.
 This second point is important because Electroneum mining pools have been hacked in the past.

-The disadvantages of being a solo miner is the waiting time for winning a reward.
+The disadvantage of being a solo miner is the waiting time for winning a reward.
 It can take a very long time to earn when mining solo!

 You can think of it like working for commission.
 As a car salesperson, for example, you might work many long days without making a single sale.
 When you do finally hit one, it’s a big payday, but the downtime can get too much for some people.
 Solo miners can work at the problems for ages and not receive anything.
 They do get all the reward when they finally do solve one though!

 Mining as Part of an Electroneum Mining Pool